Connor-Colenso/TimeSeriesTransformations-Library/README.md

 - Loading in a csv
 - Saving to a csv with a custom separator
-- Mean
+- Calculating mean
-- Increment mean
+- Calculating increment mean
-- Standard deviation
+- Calculating standard deviation
-- Increment standard deviation
+- Calculating increment standard deviation
 - Filtering by time
 - Filtering by price
 - Removing/adding entries at time/price.